go-gitea/gitea/docs/content/usage/authentication.en-us.md

   - This specifies how Identity Provider (IdP) users are mapped to Gitea users.
 This option will be provider specific.

+- `Icon URL` (optional)

+  - URL of an icon to display on the Sign-In page for this authentication source.

 - `[Insecure] Skip Assertion Signature Validation` (optional)

   - This option is not recommended and disables integrity verification of IdP SAML assertions.